spicata/mint-fresh-notes/pages/Death of a Salesman Quotes.md

 - “I think I’ll get one myself” (Willy)
 - “… tell the maid to …” (Howard)
 - “… name was Dave Singleman.”
+(Willy)
+-

 ## Willy & Biff